ctranoris/patras5gwiki/support-and-lcm.md

 ## Supported Network Slice Service Specification approaches
 This section will focus on CSP and CSC roles.
-The CSP role will be taken by both Spain and Patras facility sites.
+The CSP role will be taken by Patras facility site.
 The VINNI-SBs offered by Patras/Greek CSP in their service catalogues will be based on the structure shown in first Figure.
 For network slice service specification, the CSC selects the corresponding VINNI-SB (e.g. eMBB/uRLLC/mIoT/customised VINNI-SB) and fills it according to its particular service order requirements, resulting in a Service Order.
 Stored by the CSP, this Service Order provides a self-contained specification of the network slice service instance for that CSC.
 Once a CSC specifies the service as desired and clicks the “Submit service order”, a new VINNI- Service Order Request is created out of the VINNI-SB.
 Stored by the CSP, this request provides a self-contained specification of the network slice service ordered by that CSC.

 ## Provisioning of network slice instances